55 with criminal background, 49 crorepatis contesting Odisha polls

 New Delhi, Apr 08: There are 55 candidates with pending criminal cases fighting the elections in Odisha.

-A report by the Association for Democratic Reforms states that out of 189 candidates analyzed, 55 (29%) candidates have declared criminal cases against themselves 35(19%) have declared serious criminal cases against themselves .
+A report by the Association for Democratic Reforms states that out of 189 candidates were analyzed, 55 (29%) candidates have declared criminal cases against themselves 35(19%) have declared serious criminal cases against themselves .

 Among the major parties, 11(39%) out of 28 candidates analysed from BJP, 16(59%) out of 27 candidates analysed from INC, 9 (32%) out of 28 candidates analysed from BJD, and 2 (9%) out of 22 candidates analysed from BSP have declared criminal cases against themselves in their affidavits.